camelliatea/camelliatea.github.io/_pages/about.md

   - /about.html
 ---

-# Hi!
-I'm Elita 👋
-I am an active third-year undergraduate student majoring in **Information Systems** with a growing interest in working with data and learning how it can help people make better decisions.
+Hi!
+I am Elita Camellia, an active third-year undergraduate student majoring in **Information Systems** with a growing interest in working with data and learning how it can help people make better decisions.

 Currently, I am joining the **Coding Camp 2025 powered by DBS Foundation** on **Machine Learning Engineer** path, where I'm gaining hands-on experience in data analysis, modeling, TensorFlow, and Scikit-Learn.